preciofishbone/OmniaDocsG2/release-notes/4.1/index.rst

 - Targeting is now possible on custom Azure AD properties.
 - Several WCAG improvements.
 - Open term sets are now supported. (#117764, #118724, #119930)
-- Several improvments to the mobile experience on IOS.
+- Several improvements to the mobile experience on IOS.

 Web Content Management